Biomass (Biomass Monitoring Mission for Carbon Assessment)

 - “One way antenna designers take account of this uncertainty is by engineering in generous performance margins,” Nelson explains.
 “This is in fact the approach used in Biomass, but this leads to demanding requirements with an impact on cost and schedule.”

 - Oscar Borries, Head of Team Mathematics and AI at TICRA, likes to illustrate this problem as follows: “Imagine you have the job of putting up chandeliers, but you’re not sure how many screws you need to fix them to the ceiling.
-So you use lots of screws to be on the safe side – but in space terms such margins mitigate against price and performance.
+So you use lots of screws to be on the safe side – but in space terms, such margins mitigate against price and performance.

 - “Another approach is what is called ‘Monte Carlo simulations’ – like putting up tens of thousands of chandeliers to see how many of them will stay up without falling.
 Space companies and agencies run simulation after simulation of their antenna in action to see small variations in performance each time, gradually building up a statistical picture of the uncertainty range (Figure 10).

-- As an alternative, TICRA investigated an uncertainty quantification approach based on ongoing calculations based on a single continuous function that represent the full system performance, rather than a large number of functions that each only represent a small part of the system.
+- As an alternative, TICRA investigated an uncertainty quantification approach based on ongoing calculations based on a single continuous function that represents the full system performance, rather than a large number of functions that each only represent a small part of the system.
 The mathematics involved are hugely challenging, but the result is a much more efficient method of quantifying uncertainty.

 - “Our antenna software makes us a world leader in this field, but we are also a small company, and this concept represented a challenging and risky development,” adds Oscar.